finkusuma-dev/fem-newbie-product-preview-card/README.md

 }
 ```

-Or use it with the variable.
+Or also can pass in a variable.

 ```scss
 .product-preview-card {